chevereto/v3-docs/setup/install.md

 # Install

-If you have a VPS or dedicated server, follow our [Root install (LEMP)](./root-install.md) guide.
-For everything else, make sure that your server meets all the [system requirements](./requirements.md) then do one of the following procedures:
+> Installing on a VPS?
+Check our [Root install (LEMP)](./root-install.md) guide

+Make sure that your server meets all the [system requirements](./requirements.md) then do one of the following procedures:

 ## A. Install using our Installer

-The installer is a single `.php` file which will download and extract the latest release.
+The [installer](installer.md) is a single `.php` file which will download and extract the latest release.
+This is the recommended way to provision Chevereto.

-- Upload the [installer](https://chevereto.com/download/file/installer) to your target destination (usually the `public_html` folder).
-- Open your website at `/installer.php` and follow the process.

 ## B. Install via zip